elstiko/Dungeon-World/docs/Classes/Wizard.md

 ## Advanced Moves

-When you gain a level from 2-5, choose from these moves.
-You also add a new spell to your spellbook at each level.
+**-When you gain a level from 2-5, choose from these moves; You also add a new spell to your spellbook at each level.**

 ### Prodigy